 If your desktop has room for a trackpad measuring about 6 x 4.5 inches, I highly recommend the Magic Trackpad.
 Personally, I find it the be more comfortable from an ergonomic standpoint.
-You don't keep your hand resting in the same place for long periods of time like you do on a mouse, which is overall better on your hands unless you're specifically using an ergonomic mouse, and you don't have to move your whole arm around in order to move the pointer.
-With a mouse, the surface of your desk (or a mouse pad) is what you use to move around on the screen.
+You don't keep your hand resting in the same place for long periods like you do on a mouse, which is overall better on your hands unless you're specifically using an ergonomic mouse.
+You don't have to move your whole arm around to move the pointer.
+With a mouse, your desk's surface (or a mouse pad) is what you use to move around on the screen.
 With a trackpad, your finger does the walking.

-If you're limited by space, if the area of your desktop is small, the Magic Trackpad may be too big for you.
+If you're limited by space, the Magic Trackpad may be too big for you if your desktop area is small.
 Sure, you need space to move the Magic Mouse around on, but there's a level of flexibility that doesn't exist with the Magic Trackpad.
 If you're using the Magic Keyboard with Number Pad, for example, on a keyboard tray, there may not be enough room on that tray for the keyboard and trackpad, but you could make it work with a mouse.

 The Magic Trackpad, however, has a couple more cool gestures, like pinch-to-zoom and image rotating.